 Old Fashioned English Toffee

-I have always loved toffee…a client of mine send me some from Enstrom’s Almond Toffee years and years ago oh I was in love.
+I have always loved toffee…a client of mine would send me toffee from Engstrom’s Almond Toffee years and years ago, oh I was in love.
 For years I would send this as our gift to others.
 I loved it…well it is rather expensive.
 But, well worth it I will add.
-I love a buttery light crispy crunchy candy, not a sticky kind you are in fear of breaking your teeth.
+I love a buttery light crispy crunchy candy, not the sticky kind you are in fear of breaking your teeth.

-I have tried and tried to make toffee and for some reason I have never had any luck?
-Grrrr I have been told it is due to living in the South with the humidity?
-Dang it…When I made it would always taste wonderful but it would be gooey and just not harden right.
-Well, I made I think 16 different recipes one year alone and who knows how many before then.
-I came up with a new recipe and oh my goodness it worked, it worked I was so happy I have finally masted this…candy yea!!
-This is everything I had wanted in a recipe ~ yummy buttery goodness results and it works!!
+I have tried my hand at making toffee for years.
+For some reason, I have just never had any luck?
+Grrrr I have been told it is due to the humidity in the South?
+Dang it…When I would make the toffee it would always taste wonderfully deliciously buttery.
+But, it would stick to your teeth it would not be the crisp toffee I wanted.
+I have made over 16 different recipes in one year alone and who knows how many before then.
+I came up with a new recipe and oh my goodness it worked, it worked I was so happy I have finally mastered this…candy yea!!
+This is everything I had wanted in a recipe ~ yummy buttery goodness, with a crisp light crunch success it worked!!
 I do hope you will try it and love it as much as I do.

+Old Fashioned English Toffee